Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Introduction and main results

-Proofs of Theorem \ref{thm:eig-main}(a) and (b) proceed via two completely different approaches.
-To prove Theorem \ref{thm:eig-main}(a) we split the random graph $\G(n,p)$ into vertices of high, moderate, and low degrees (see Definition \ref{dfn:graph-decompose}).
-At a high level, such a decomposition of $\G(n,p)$ is similar to those in \cite{BBG, KS}.
-However, the threshold used to define such subsets of vertices, as well as the arguments employed here to prove Theorem \ref{thm:eig-main}(a) are completely different from those in \cite{BBG, KS}.
+{\corA{The proof of Theorem \ref{thm:eig-main}(a) splits into two parts: $\alpha =0$ and $\alpha >0$.
+To prove Theorem \ref{thm:eig-main}(a) for $\alpha=0$}} we split the random graph $\G(n,p)$ into vertices of high, moderate, and low degrees (see Definition \ref{dfn:graph-decompose}).
+At a high level, the idea of decomposition may similar to those in \cite{BBG, KS}.
+However, let us emphasize that the threshold used to define such subsets of vertices, as well as the arguments employed here are completely different from those in \cite{BBG, KS}.
 For example, the key ideas in \cite{BBG} are to show that (i) there are no `large' cycles, and (ii) any vertex is not incident to too many edge disjoint `small' cycles, at the large deviation scale.
 These do not hold for the entirety of the regime \eqref{eq:p-ass-sparse}.
-Hence, we need to use other ideas.
+Hence, we need new ideas.

-Bounding the spectral radius of different parts of $\G(n,p)$ require different approaches.
-Let us highlight some of them.
-In Lemma \ref{lem:M-connected} we show that it is unlikely, at the large deviations scale, to have a connected component $\Graph$ of $\G(n,p)$ such that all its vertices are of moderate degree and $v(\Graph) \gg np \log (np)$.
-Using this and the fact that $\lambda(\Graph) \le \sqrt{2 e(\Graph)}$ we then argue that the subgraph of $\G(n,p)$ consisting of moderate degree vertices has a negligible spectral radius.
+Bounding the spectral radius of different subgraphs of $\G(n,p)$ require several different approaches.
+Below we illustrate some of them.
+In Lemma \ref{lem:M-connected} we show that it is unlikely, at the large deviations scale, to have a connected component $\Graph$ of $\G(n,p)$ such that all its vertices are of moderate degree and $v(\Graph) \gg \corA{d} \log \corA{d}$.
+Using this, the fact that $\lambda(\Graph) \le \sqrt{2 e(\Graph)}$, and \corA{the} Chernoff bound we then argue that the subgraph of $\G(n,p)$ spanned by moderate degree vertices has a negligible spectral radius.